PolyhedraZK/ExpanderCompilerCollection/docs/apis.md

-# APIs
+# Compiler APIs

-This page introduces core APIs of the compiler.
+This document provides an overview of the core APIs available in the compiler.

-## Root package
+## Root Package

+To use the compiler, include the following import in your Go code:

 ```go
 import gkr "github.com/Zklib/gkr-compiler"
 ```

-### Compile
+### Compile Function

-`gkr.Compile` is the main function of the compiler.
-It takes a `frontend.Circuit` and returns a `CompileResult`.
+`gkr.Compile` serves as the entry point for the compiler.
+It accepts a `frontend.Circuit` and yields a `CompileResult`.

-### CompileResult
+### CompileResult Structure

-`gkr.CompileResult` is the result of the compilation.
-It contains the layered circuit and the IR.
+`gkr.CompileResult` encapsulates the outcome of the compilation process, comprising both the layered circuit and the intermediate representation (IR).

-It provides 3 methods to access them:
+The `CompileResult` offers three methods for data retrieval:

-1. `GetCircuitIr`: returns the IR.
+1. `GetCircuitIr`: Retrieves the IR.
-2. `GetLayeredCircuit`: returns the layered circuit.
+2. `GetLayeredCircuit`: Obtains the layered circuit.
-3. `GetWitness`: given an assignment, calculates the witness.
+3. `GetInputSolver()`: Gets the compiled witness solver of the circuit.

-### API
+### Builder API

-`gkr.API` is the API interface of the builder, which extends the `frontend.API` interface of gnark and adds sub-circuit support and other utilities.
+`gkr.API` is the interface for the builder API, enhancing the `frontend.API` interface from gnark with additional capabilities such as sub-circuit support and utility functions.

 ## Sub-Circuit API

-The sub-circuit support is provided by the following methods:
+Sub-circuit functionality is facilitated through the following methods:

 ```go
 type SubCircuitSimpleFunc func(api frontend.API, input []frontend.Variable) []frontend.Variable